-Supreme Court of California - August 15, 2016 - P.3d - 2016 WL 4268627
+Supreme Court of California - August 15, 2016 - P.3d - 2016 WL 4268627 review, superseding the opinion of the Court of Appeal.

 City filed eminent domain action to acquire land for truck route though light industrial land, and appraised the take as undevelopable agricultural land on theory that it would not approve any development unless landowners gave or dedicated truck route land to the city.